-- Create a safety plan to reduce your risk of harm
+- Develop a safety plan to try to minimize risk

-Inasmuch House is a shelter for women-identified people with or without children in their care who are experiencing abuse and/or homelessness.
+Inasmuch House is a safe haven for women and non-binary people with or without children in their care who are experiencing abuse and/or homelessness.

-We give women and children who have experienced violence and abuse a safe place to stay while they rebuild their lives and return to the community.
-Our goal isn’t just to house women and children, but to help them regain the confidence and strength to live a healthy and independent life again.
+We give women, non-binary people, and children who have experienced violence and abuse a safe place to stay while they rebuild their lives and return to the community.
+Our goal isn’t just to house women, non-binary people, and children, but to help them regain the confidence and strength to live a healthy and independent life again.

-Women and their children can leave an abusive situation and find safe, free accommodation with us.
-While here, women and children have access to meals, clothing, laundry, and other personal supports.
+Women, non-binary people, and their children can leave an abusive situation and find safe, free accommodation.
+While at Inasmuch House, they have access to meals, clothing, laundry, and other personal supports.
 While residing at Inasmuch House, clients will have support from a Residential Client Advocate to assist in goal-setting, accessing resources and programs within Inasmuch House or connecting with community agencies.

 Child and Youth Workers

-In addition to our 24-hour crisis phone support, Text Inasmuch is a secure text and web-based service for women in Hamilton experiencing homelessness and abuse.
+In addition to our 24-hour crisis phone support, Text Inasmuch is a secure text and web-based service for women and non-binary people in Hamilton experiencing homelessness and abuse.
 Our client advocates provide emotional support, practical advice and referrals.
 Learn more here.

-Inasmuch House receives funding from the following partners: the Ministry of Children, Community and Social Services, Ontario Realtors Care Foundation, and Royal LePage Shelter Foundation, and the Ontario Trillium Foundation (new bathrooms).
+Inasmuch House receives funding from the following partners: the Ministry of Children, Community and Social Services, Ontario Realtors Care Foundation, Royal LePage Shelter Foundation, and the Ontario Trillium Foundation (new bathrooms).

 24-Hour Crisis Support